Biography

 To make a long story short: Gwern, a prolific hacker, had put together a way to generate thousands of high-quality cartoon characters in moments with AI.
 Each one of these cartoon characters would have previously taken hours (or days) to draw by hand.

 I didn't understand all of his post, but it seemed clear to me that image generators would soon disrupt design.
-Programming was both top-of-mind, so I decided my next step was to create a software application that could generate impressive-looking images, and then sell them on the Internet.
+Programming was top-of-mind, so I decided my next step was to create a software application that could generate impressive-looking images, and then sell those on the Internet.

 Initially, I chose to make an architecture generator.
-I forked one of the base models—StyleGAN—and attempted to fine-tune it on a dataset of buildings, skyscrapers, and then drawings.
-I showed one of the generations to a friend of mine... and his response was "that looks nothing like a building dude".
+I forked one of the base models—StyleGAN—and attempted to fine-tune it on a dataset of buildings, skyscrapers, and drawings.
+I showed one of the generations to a friend of mine... and his response was something like "that looks nothing like a building and you should give up".

 Crushing.